Non-alcoholic drinks perfect for the holidays

 - Remember it is illegal to serve alcohol to minors.

-Here’s several tasty non-alcoholic recipes sure to be a hit during the holidays:
+Here are several tasty non-alcoholic recipes sure to be a hit during the holidays:

 Cranberry-Apple Cider Punch